 Professional (Practicing and Non-Practicing) Membership Applicants

-- Processing timelines for membership application tasks/steps are estimated below:
+• Processing timelines for membership application tasks/steps are estimated below:

-- Course Descriptions submission(when required*) - online document upload of course descriptions, or list of links to course descriptions (*applies to those who have completed directed studies courses in BC/Canada and for all internationally educated applicants).
+• Course Descriptions submission (when required*) - online document upload of course descriptions, or list of links to course descriptions (*applies to those who have completed directed studies courses in BC/Canada and for all internationally educated applicants).
 Time required, > 1 hour

 Internationally Educated Professional Membership Applicants

-- Foreign Credential Evaluation - ICES comprehensive evaluation, or WES Course-by-Course with ICAP evaluation - Delivery time, approximately 7 Weeks following receipt of all required documents by the review agency.
+• Foreign Credential Evaluation - ICES comprehensive evaluation, or WES Course-by-Course with ICAP evaluation - Delivery time, approximately 7 Weeks following receipt of all required documents by the review agency.

-- English Language Proficiency Exam (required for those not educated in the English language - Completion time, 1 to 2 months, not including your required preparation time.
+• English Language Proficiency Exam (required for those not educated in the English language) - Completion time, 1 to 2 months, not including your required preparation time.

-- Work Experience and/or BCAK Core Course Composite exam - Invigilation centre examination booking ~ 2 weeks, not including your required study/preparation time.
+• Work Experience and/or BCAK Core Course Composite exam - Invigilation centre examination booking ~ 2 weeks, not including your required study/preparation time.

-Academic Membership and Corporate Affiliate Applicants
+Academic Membership Applicants

-Review Process Timelines
+Review Process & Timelines

-- Approximately 60 days for other Canadian educated applicants graduating within 2 years of application.
+• Approximately 45 days for other Canadian educated applicants graduating within 5 years of application.

-- Approximately 60 days for Canadian educated applicants graduating more than 2 years prior to application.
+• Approximately 60 days for Canadian educated applicants graduating more than 5 years prior to application.

-- Approximately 60-90 days for all remaining applicants.
+• Approximately 60-90 days for all remaining applicants.

 Academic Applicants